-For the Risk Margin calculation the business is split into three categories so that within each category the duration of liabilities is similar.
-The Risk Margin is determined by projecting, over the lifetime of each category, the part of each category's SCR that relates to non-hedgeable risks, as set out above.
+For the Risk Margin calculation, the business is split into four categories so that within each category the duration of liabilities is similar.
+The Risk Margin is determined by projecting, over the lifetime of each category, the part of each category's SCR that relates to non-hedgeable risks.

-Omnilife has adopted the use of a simplified method when calculating the projected non-hedgeable SCR for use in the Risk Margin calculation.
+Omnilife has adopted the use of a simplified method, for all categories except the annuity business, when calculating the projected non-hedgeable SCR for use in the Risk Margin calculation.
 This simplification is based on the following simplifying assumptions: